Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: The Orthodox Quantum Formalism and its Metaphysical Underpinnings

 The orthodox formalism of QM is constructed within a vectorial Hilbert space.
 As we shall see in this section, this mathematical structure has been interpreted, from the very origin of the theory, following ---implicitly--- certain basic preconceptions of Newtonian physics.
 Although the formalism has shown many problems when interpreted under these lines, certain main ideas have remained present in all interpretations of QM.
 Hidden within language, the metaphysics of entities and actuality has prevailed up to the present.
 In the following section we shall firstly describe the mathematical structure of the theory, and secondly, we will expose the metaphysical underpinnings that have restricted the development of QM.

-Let us begin by providing a mathematical account of the theory.
+Let us begin by providing a mathematical account of the theory (for more on this see \cite{Conway}).
 First, we give the definition of Hilbert spaces and dimension using sets and functions.
 A \emph{complex vector space} ${\cal H}$ is a set with two algebraic structures satisfying the following axioms,